 Basic care of horses that every owner should know

-Owning a horse is a great responsibility, horses are, by nature, sociable animals destined to graze in the open spaces with their flock.
+Owning a horse is a great responsibility and we need to learn some basic care of horses.
+The are, by nature, sociable animals destined to graze in the open spaces with their flock.

 While they learn to adapt to the life of the stable, it is very important to exercise them to satisfy their physical needs.
 A horse will feel bored and sad if it does not have the usual company of humans and other horses.

 While there is no requirement as to the exact area needed for horses, it is generally considered that one hectare of grass per horse is sufficient, this area should always be examined to avoid possible dangers such as the existence of garbage in the grass, holes in the fence, among others.

 Also check weekly that there are no poisonous plants in the area such as yew, belladonna, cana grass, foxglove, gold buttons, oak leaves, and acorns, ferns, laurel, aligustre, saffron meadow, castor, grass crazy, tail horse, star thistle and sorghum.